 - Browns-Cardinals/49ers: One of these games has to get the primetime treatment, right?
 Storylines abound for either of these cross-country trips, especially if Arizona uses the No. 1 pick on Kyler Murray.

-With the announcement that the Browns will be receiving new uniforms for the 2020 season, take a look back at the team's appearance from its inception in 1946 all the way through 2019.
+Take a look back at the team's appearance from its inception in 1946 all the way through 2019.

 Could the Browns pick up Ndamukong Suh before the draft?
 Suh would make a great addition to an already improved defensive front.
 Even if it's for a 1-year deal. -- Alan S., Barrington, New Hampshire